fbpic/fbpic/README.md

 Installation
 ---------
 The installation instructions below are for a local computer.
-For instructions specific to a particular HPC cluster (e.g. Titan, Jureca, etc.), please see `docs/install`.
+For instructions specific to a particular HPC cluster (e.g. Titan, Jureca, Lawrencium, etc.), please see `docs/install`.

 The recommended installation is through the